kilik929/pyglet_particles2d/README.md

 Roadmap:
 	* particles that change shape over time.
 Implemented for particles that use blit directly, not for the OpenGl case.
 	* particles that change color over time.
 Alpha and or color, could be done by dynamically creating new images based off of a reference image.
 	* For the direct blit method, it chokes at roughly 150 particles.
 For the OpenGl approach, FastEmitter, it chokes in the 1500 particles range.
+Some of my experiments show that past 1000 particles, the slowdown is no longer purley blitting.